x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 - Outlook 2016 for Mac

 > [!IMPORTANT]
-> You need KB3140245 to apply registry keys to enable TLS 1.1 & 1.2 support for Windows 7, otherwise Outlook 2013 and 2016 will not work on Windows 7.
+> You need [KB3140245](https://support.microsoft.com/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi) to apply registry keys to enable TLS 1.1 & 1.2 support for Windows 7.
+Otherwise, Outlook 2013 and 2016 will not work on Windows 7.

 ## Lync/Skype For Business Server integration with Exchange 2019